 Jesus Christ shows the way men should walk.
 Actually, I should not say, "should."
 The way men must walk.
 He shows us the direction, the manner, the method of doing things.
 The way to God lies in knowledge of the Son.
 This is exactly what Christ has done, in declaring the glory of the Father to mankind.

-Let's me illustrate it this way.
+Let me illustrate it this way.
 If you are in a strange city, and you ask for directions to such-and-such a place—something like this is likely to occur.
-"Well, yeah buddy, I am not real familiar with this area around here either; but I think you go up here about six blocks, and then you turn right.
+"Well, yeah buddy, I'm not real familiar with this area around here either; but I think you go up here about six blocks, and then you turn right.
 You go another four blocks and on the right hand side you will see a brown stone church with a real high steeple on it.
 I think that right there you ought to turn left.
 Then you go another five blocks.
-Along the way, you will see the Post Office, and you will see the City/County building.
+Along the way, you will see the post office, and you will see the city/county building.
 And, along the way, there will be a gas station on the right hand side.
 When you go past that gas station about another hundred yards, I want you to turn right again.
 Then you go down three more blocks and turn left."

 By this time, there is total confusion; and you do not know which way to go.
 You start on your way and then you say, "Did he say go right or left?
 Did he say six blocks, four blocks, three blocks, or two blocks?
 Did he say church or what?"